mikko-tormala/c20-monitor/readme.md

 # C20 Monitor
 C20 Monitor is a command-line interface app that monitors the C20 Crypto index fund and print out changes to the token value, fund size, and individual stake.

+On set intervals, the app will print out the change since the last interval, making it easier to see overall movement.

 On exit, the app will print out the changes to the NAV, Fund, and Stake size since the start of the app.

 ![screenshot](screenshot.png "C20 Monitor in use")